gammapy/gammapy/docs/tutorials/npred/index.rst

 -----------------

-The example script below computes the Fermi PSF-convolved predicted counts map using `gammapy.spectral_cube`.
+The example script below computes the Fermi PSF-convolved predicted counts map using `~gammapy.data.SpectralCube`.
 This is then used to produce a Li & Ma significance image [LiMa1983]_.
-The left image shows the significance image produced using the methods in `gammapy.spectral_cube`, while a comparison against the significance image produced using the Fermi Science tools is shown on the right.
+The left image shows the significance image, while a comparison against the significance image produced using the Fermi Science tools is shown on the right.
 These results are for the Vela region for energies between 10 and 500 GeV.